On-going projects

 The BMBF funded project is coordinated by Frank Johannes (TUM), and in collaboration with Lars Opgenoorth (Universität Marburg) and Hans Pretzsch (TUM).

-Reassembly of interaction networks (2021 – 2025)
+Reassembly of interaction networks – Resistance, resilience, and functional recovery of a rainforest ecosystem (2021 – 2025)

 We will investigate a chronosequence (forest sites recovering for different time spans from a former use as pasture or plantation) to assess and compare the reassembly of interaction networks and trajectories of ecosystem processes.
 We will quantify the effects of functional traits that are predicted to be important for network reassembly and resilience to perturbations: response traits to environmental conditions, and interaction traits as determinants of network links.